shsamiei/python_forFun/README.md

 # python_forFun
-some code for fun and learning
+some codes for fun and learning